brecht-vermeersch/uppy-azure-blob/README.md

 The AzureBlob plugin can be used to upload files directly to an Azure Blob Container.

-This is an unofficial uppy plugin.
+This is an unofficial Uppy plugin.

 ## Example